MID CENTURY MODERN NIGHTSTAND

 I decided to stain mine to match my bed.
 I used Varathane Golden Oak, painted the top, sides and feet Sherwin Williams Tricorn Black and contemplated these two drawer handles…

 Which one would you choose?
-Gold or black?
+Gold hardware or black hardware?
 Be sure to comment below and let me know.
-Check back next week to see what changes I made to the nightstand and which hardware I decided to go with.
+Hop over to this post to see which hardware I chose and to add the topper to your nightstand.
 (Amazon Affiliate Links Included)

 I would love to connect with you over on Instagram, where I share all of my projects in real time. 🙂